Charles Willauer Kutz: Early life and education

 Charles Kutz was born in Reading, Pennsylvania, on October 14, 1870.
 His father Allen Kutz had been a first lieutenant in the Pennsylvania Volunteers during the Civil War and had fought at Antietam.
 His father died when he was only two years old, and Kutz had to get through school while working at a local bank from the age of 10.
 He was able to get into West Point via a competitive examination.

 Military and political career

 In June 1889, he enrolled at the United States Military Academy and graduated number two of fifty-one in the class of 1893.
 He was commissioned additional second lieutenant in the Corps of Engineers and then went to the Engineer School of Application at the Fort at Willets Point for the special course in engineering, graduating in 1896.

 Kutz rose in the ranks from lieutenant to major.
 He was stationed at various locations throughout the United States, including Baltimore, MD; Portland, ME; Washington, DC and Seattle, WA.
 Main tasks were, among other things, the maintenance of the waterways and ports, and the construction of military facilities.
-Between 1911 and 1914, he was stationed in the Philippines.
-From 1906 to 1908 he was an instructor at West Point.
+From October 1906 to June 1908, he was an instructor of Practical Military Engineering at West Point.
+Between 1911 and 1914, Kutz was stationed in the Philippines.